Michael Lee (The Wire): Season 5

-More than a year later, Michael continues to work with the Stanfield Organization and still reports to Chris Partlow.
-His crew has changed somewhat, and while Duquan "Dukie" Weems and Kenard remain, Spider and a young dealer named Marcus now work for him.
-The other dealers do not respect the weak Dukie and neglect his requests for status updates.
+More than a year later, Michael continues to work with the Stanfield Organization and still reports to Chris.
+His crew has changed somewhat, and while Dukie and Kenard remain, Spider and a young dealer named Marcus now work for him.
+The other dealers do not respect the weak Dukie and neglect his requests for updates on the corner's count.
 Michael decides to withdraw Dukie from the corner and pay him to look after Bug instead, promoting Spider in his place.

 Chris and Snoop continue to train Michael as an enforcer.
-Michael is brought along to kill Junebug after Marlo Stanfield hears that Junebug has been disparaging Marlo's sexuality.
+Michael is brought along to kill a man named Junebug after Marlo hears that Junebug has been spreading rumors about Marlo's sexuality.
 They show Michael the importance of preparation, arriving over an hour before the hit to scope out the scene and make sure there are no surprises.
 When Michael questions the necessity of the murder, since Junebug has not been confirmed as the origin of the rumors, Snoop angrily retorts that hearsay matters more than facts in protecting Marlo's reputation.

-Partlow orders Michael to watch the back of the house and kill anyone who tries to escape, while Partlow and Snoop enter from the front.
-Once inside, the older enforcers kill three adults, but a small child runs out of back to Michael, who cannot bring himself to shoot the boy.
+Chris orders Michael to watch the back of the house and kill anyone who tries to escape, while he and Snoop enter from the front.
+Once inside, the older enforcers kill three adults, but a small child runs out the back door past Michael, who cannot bring himself to shoot the boy.

 Following his involvement in the Junebug murders, Michael becomes socially withdrawn.
 Duquan, Michael, and Bug take a day trip to Six Flags.
 They enjoy their day, but when they return Monk confronts Michael about leaving his corner unattended.

 Michael and his crew are arrested by Officer Anthony Colicchio, but no charges are filed.
 Raylene signs Michael out of jail and chastises him for not bringing Bug to see her more often.
 She wheedles Michael for money, saying she deserves it for signing him out of jail, but he refuses to pay her to do what any mother should.

-Bunk Moreland questions Michael about his stepfather's murder, saying he doesn't blame Michael for having him killed because of the sexual abuse he suffered, but knows that Michael lacked the size and strength to commit a brutal murder like that himself and asks who killed Devar.
+Bunk Moreland questions Michael about his stepfather's murder, saying he doesn't blame Michael for having him killed because of the sexual abuse he suffered, but knows that Michael lacked the size and strength to commit a brutal murder like that himself.
 Michael refuses to tell Bunk anything.

-Along with Chris, Snoop, and O-Dog, Michael participates in the devious counter-ambush of Omar Little in Monk's apartment, from which Omar barely escapes, using "freaky Spiderman shit".
-Later, Omar gets the drop on Michael and tells him to send a message to Stanfield, and Michael is afraid Omar might recognize him from the shootout.
+Along with Chris, Snoop, and O-Dog, Michael participates in the devious counter-ambush of Omar Little in Monk's apartment, from which Omar barely escapes.
+After killing Savino Bratton (a former Barksdale enforcer who later became employed within the Stanfield Organization), Omar gets the drop on Michael on his corner, telling him to send a message to Marlo.
 With Omar in the streets terrorizing Marlo's corners, Michael questions why Chris and Snoop don't inform Marlo that Omar is casting aspersions on Marlo's reputation, so Marlo can take action.
 This and his questioning of other orders displeases Chris and causes a perceptible rift between Michael and Snoop.